FirstLegoLeague/launcher/docs/userguide.md

 - `Team number and name` - change the team to which this score is assigned
 - `Round` - change the `round` to which this score is assigned
 - `Score` - change the `score` for this match.
-Note that if you do this the score will no longer be aligned with the scoresheet.
+Note: if you do this, the score will no longer be the same as the accumulated score on the scoresheet.
 - `referee` and `table` - change the `referee` and `table`.
 Note: Currently only the referee role sets this information.
 - `Edit scoresheet` - open the scoresheet for editing. `Scorekeepers` may use this to verify the scores entered by the `referee`.
 - `Publish / Unpublish` - publishing (`+`) a score causes it to appear in the `Results Display`.
 Unpublishing (`-`) causes the score not to appear in the `Results Display`.
-Note: The `-` symbol that means the score is published.
+Note: The `-` symbol that means the score is published, `+` means it is unpublished.
 - `Delete` - delete a score.
 You will be asked to confirm. **Note this is permanent and a deleted score cannot be recovered**.

 #### Duplicate scores

 <img src="./images/scoring-duplicate.png" style="width:75%">

 The `Show only duplicates` button is shown when more than one score has been submitted for the same team and round.
 Clicking the button filters out all scores that are not duplicates.
-This gives the head referee or scorekeeper the opportunity to check for duplicates from time to time, and to correct the error.
+This gives the head referee or scorekeeper a way to easily check for duplicate scores, and to correct the error.

 The `Show only bad scores` button is shown when scores cannot be sent to the `Results Display` for any reason.
 (Details TBD)